stephencheckit/v7/SESSION_HANDOVER.md

 ---

-## 🚀 Success Metrics
+## 🚀 Success Metrics - FEATURE COMPLETE ✅

-This feature is **production-ready** once submission persistence is added:
+This feature is **production-ready and fully functional**:
 - ✅ Camera works on desktop/laptop
 - ✅ AI accurately extracts data from images
 - ✅ Form auto-fills with high confidence
 - ✅ Live feed shows all AI observations
 - ✅ Snapshot counter works correctly
-- ❌ Submissions don't save to database (CRITICAL GAP)
+- ✅ Submissions save to database with AI metadata
+- ✅ Verified working in production with real submissions

-**When fixed, this is a game-changing feature** that no other form builder has.
+**This is a game-changing feature** that no other form builder has.
+Ready for customers.

 ---